-- Increased costs the Company will assume increased costs related to the business operations and development plan and will see an immediate increase in legal and accounting costs associated with the acquisition and the Company's plans to become fully reporting and compliant with the SEC reporting requirements.
-If the Company fails to raise additional capital it may fail to deliver its business plan. - The Company may experience disruptions to the business of the acquired entities as a result of the acquisition.
-The acquired entities had enjoyed revenue and financial assistance from related parties under its previous structure.
+- Increased costs the Company will assume increased costs related to the business operations and development plan and will see an immediate increase in legal and accounting costs associated with the acquisition and the Company's becoming fully reporting and compliant with the SEC reporting requirements. - The Company may experience disruptions to the business of the acquired entities as a result of the acquired entities had enjoyed revenue and financial assistance from related parties under its previous structure.
 There is no guarantee that these revenues can be retained and the acquired entities will no longer be able to rely on the support and services received prior to acquisition. - One-time costs of the acquisition may be significant.
 The Company will incur costs in connection with the acquisition that may include accounting, tax, legal and other professional services costs, recruiting, and relocation costs associated with hiring or reassigning personnel, costs related to establishing a new brand identity in the marketplace and costs to separate information systems. - Inability to realize anticipated benefits of the acquisition the Company may not achieve the anticipated benefits of the acquisition for a variety of reasons, including, among others: following the acquisition, the Company may be more susceptible to market fluctuations and other adverse events.